 Optimising those existing pages

-It is a great idea to go back to existing content and analyse missed opportunities – a“reversed” keyword research really.
-The main idea is to use the keywords from old pieces of content and grab those missed opportunities.
+It is a great idea to go back to existing content and analyse missed opportunities – a “reversed” search really.
+The main idea is to use the focus words from old pieces of content and grab those missed opportunities.
 Often there are sub topics that are closely related to the original topic but are not covered nearly enough in that original content.

 How do I find ideal keywords?

-Brainstorm, write down all possible topics, spy on your competitors or use a keyword tool (like Mangools) that offers keyword suggestions with other useful pieces of information.
+Brainstorm, write down all possible topics, spy on your competitors or use a keyword tool (like Mangools) that offer suggestions with other useful pieces of information.

 It should have the right balance between popularity, difficulty and relevance!